Evidence of an Energetic Magnetar Powering 1LHAASO J0500$+$4454: SED Modeling

 \subsection{Leptonic (IC) Model}

-We fit the combined Fermi LAT and \lhaasosrc \ SED with an inverse Compton emission model where relativistic $e^{\pm}$ up-scatter CMB seed photons.
-We explored both pure powerlaw and exponentially cutoff powerlaw particle spectra, and found that an exponentially cut-off powerlaw
+We fit the combined Fermi LAT and \lhaasosrc \ SED with an inverse Compton emission model where relativistic $e^{\pm}$ upscatter CMB seed photons.
+We explored both pure power law and exponentially cutoff power law particle spectra, and found that an exponentially cutoff power law